NaoyaNemezawa/furima-32981/README.md

 | user               | references | null: false, foreign_key: true |

 ### Association
-- belongs_to :User
+- belongs_to :user
-- has_one :Buyer
+- has_one :buyer
 - has_one_attached :image

 ## Buyersテーブル